 This is my stop during the blog tour for Just Things by Erin Lee.

-This blog tour is organized by Lola's Blog Tours.
+Blog Tours.
 The blog tour runs from 1 till 21 May.

 See the tour schedule here.